 Since 1794, Amalienborg Palace has been home to the Danish royal family.
 They moved there from Christiansborg Palace after a devastating fire.
 The majestic Amalienborg consists of four identical palaces: Christian VII’s Palace, Christian VIII’s Palace, Frederik VIII’s Palace, and Christian IX’s Palace - arranged around the Palace Square.

-Get a glimpse of royal at the museum, located in Christian VIII’s Palace, where you can take a peak into Christian X’s study and admire spectacular jewelry, including a selection of the Danish crown jewels in the Fabergé Chamber.
+Get a glimpse of royal life at the museum, located in Christian VIII’s Palace, where you can take a peek into Christian X’s study and admire spectacular jewelry, including a selection of the Danish crown jewels in the Fabergé Chamber.
 You can also visit the Gala Hall, which the royal family still uses for special occasions.

 In the Palace Square, witness the Changing of The Royal Guard every day at noon.
 The guards march from their barracks at Rosenborg Palace, passing through parts of the city before arriving at Amalienborg Palace to relieve the previous shift.
-They are often accompanied by a music corps, making this this historic tradition a must-see.
+They are often accompanied by a music corps, making this historic tradition a must-see.
 Founded in 1658, The Royal Guard has deep historical roots in Danish history.

 Address: Christian VIII’s Palace